Fishnfly/fishnfly.github.io/_posts/2026-07-03-spain-secondtime-notes.md

 ## What Stayed

 The journey appeared to be about movement.
-Looking back, it felt equally about inheritance.
-Knowledge passed between mentor and student.
-Imagination passed between artist and observer.
-Perspective passed between generations.
-Craft passed between makers.
-Traditions passed between participants.
-Identity passed between communities.
+Looking back, it felt equally about survival.
+Knowledge survived through mentorship.
+Belief survived through participation.
+Places survived through memory.
+Institutions survived through stewardship.
+Ideas survived through imagination.
+Cities survived through reinvention.
+Craft survived through practice.
+Traditions survived through ritual.
+Communities survived through belonging.

-The landscapes were memorable.
-The cities were memorable.
+The landscapes remained memorable.
 The stronger impression came from continuity.
 Again and again, the route revealed the same truth.

-What survives rarely survives on its own.
-Someone chooses to carry it forward.
+What survives rarely survives by accident.
+Someone teaches it.
+Someone protects it.
+Someone practices it.
+Someone believes in it.
+Someone carries it forward.

 That is what stayed.